Selling Your Las Vegas Home As-Is: What Homeowners Need to Know in 2026

 You can list a home as-is on the MLS, but that does not mean buyers will stop asking for concessions.
 Many financed buyers still request inspections, repairs, credits, or price reductions after they go under contract.

-A direct buyer is usually evaluating the home based on its current condition from day one.
+A vetted cash investor is usually evaluating the home based on its current condition from day one.
 That often means fewer moving parts, no public showings, and a faster close.
 For sellers dealing with a distressed property or a difficult timeline, that can be a major advantage.

 How As-Is Homes Are Valued